lsst-sitcom/sitcomtn-162/index.md

 From what was able to be achieved within this technote, the combination of cell-based coadds and Metadetection have the necessary infrastructure needed to successfully run end-to end within the LSST Science Pipelines infrastructure and produce a shape catalog.
 With this shape catalog, a tangential shear profile of A360 was created.
 Radial bins beyond ~2 Mpc tend to perform the best, while the inner bins struggle to find a clear signal; this is not surprising within a cluster environment.

 As for technical details, it should be noted that many configuration settings are not yet available to the pipeline infrastructure through pipeline `.yaml` files.
-The main motivation for custom branches was to enable changes (e.g. changing `wmom` to `pgauss`) for testing purposes.
+The main motivation for custom branches was to enable changes (e.g. changing `wmom` to `gauss`) for testing purposes.

 There are still plenty of tasks that can done next.
 It might be beneficial to incorporate alternative deblending algorithms to potentially improve the performance of the shear profile within the inner radial bins near the cluster center.
 Additionally, running detection tasks on the cell-based coadds would be helpful for comparing objects detected in the Metadetection catalog, as well as obtain PSF measurements for reserved stars in order to do a more thorough $\rho$-statistics analysis.
 More technical investigations should be done to understand why object coordinates differ between patches with the same WCS information, as well as investigate the source of extremely large S/N values and lack of objects with a S/N below 10.